 Gastric bypass surgery is not a free and easy pass for weight loss.
 Are you willing and able to follow through with the recommendations provided by your doctors, as well as stick to a diet and exercise routine?

-How is gastric bypass surgery done?
+How is gastric bypass surgery done in Singapore?

 Gastric bypass surgery is often done through a laparoscopic or keyhole technique.
 It is also called Roux-en-Y gastric bypass.